fernandobelotto/spinner_tech_dapp/README.md

 ## Importante Observation

-  The smart contract is yet not deployed in a testnet because i did not have yet enouth eth to acomplishe the deploy.
+  The smart contract is __yet not deployed in a testnet__ because I did not have yet enough eth to accomplish the deployment.

 ## Live example

   https://spinner-tech-dapp.vercel.app/

 ## Description